xy-tech/X2100-BIOS-EC/README.md

 # BONUS 1: How to edit and patch BIOS
 * Changing factory presets:
-	* Use AMIBIOS to adjust settings.
+	* Use AMIBIOS (google around for the binary) to adjust settings.
 Several versions don't really work.
 Just try out different versions on the internet and see which one works.
 * Updating internal ME, change PCIe/SATA lanes etc:
 	* Intel CSME v14 R1 (Intel FIT) to adjust these internal settings.